-Local deals comprised more than half of all deals in 2015-2021.
-US investors were the most active foreign investors (seven deals in 2020) and they are close to the lead in the preliminary data of 2021, followed by German investors (four deals in 2020).
+Local deals comprised more than half of all deals in 2016-2022.
+US investors were the most active foreign investors (six deals in 2022) together with German (six deals in 2022).
 In the long run, German investors are the most active due to close commercial ties between the Czech and German economies.
-Investments from non-EU countries (excl.
-US) are still rather rare with an approx. 15% share in Czech acquisitions over the past five years.
+Although US investors were particularly active in 2022, investments from non-EU countries (incl.
+UK) are still rather rare and make up approx. 20% share (in volume) in Czech acquisitions over the past five years.
+The M&A market is dominated by strategic players as financial investors were involved only in 26% of total acquisitions in last 5 years.